I am Sean Grinham

 To be a good editor, you need to write.”

-Born in 1998, the north east of England.
+Born in 1998, the north east of England, I grew up in a remote village off of Alnwick.

-As a child and teenager, Sean experimented with sound design and stop motion, before going to Gateshead college to start making short films.
-This passion for the art continued into university and beyond, with a focus primarily on editing and screenwriting.
+As a teenager I began experimenting with sound design and stop motion, before going to Gateshead college to start making short films.
+This passion for the art continued into university and beyond, with my primary focus on editing and screenwriting.

 “As a screenwriter, Sean has never ceased to amaze me with how they portray the dialogue of characters.
 Their vision of how they want characters to act when filmed are very clear and never complained about.
 I have worked with Sean in and outside of university in which I hope to work with them a lot more after graduation as they have a gift of writing pieces that should and will be credited for, I guarantee it.”